docelic/amber-introduction/README.md

 The watch command currently has some issues in edge cases.
 For example, it may run a re-build of the application twice concurrently, and is generally non-configurable.

-Amber itself also currently has problems in edge cases, for example if there is an error starting an application, amber will enter an endless loop trying to start it.
+Amber itself also currently has problems in edge cases.
+For example, if there is an error starting an application, Amber will enter an endless loop trying to start it.

 Please ignore these temporary problems until they are solved.

-Amber uses a feature called "port reuse" available in newer Linux kernels.
-If you get an error "setsockopt: Protocol not available", please edit `config/environments/development.yml` and set "port_reuse" to false.
+Amber by default uses a feature called "port reuse" available in newer Linux kernels.
+If you get an error "setsockopt: Protocol not available", it means your kernel does not have it.
+Please edit `config/environments/development.yml` and set "port_reuse" to false.